janosh/matbench-discovery/models/alignn/readme.md

 The directory contains the following files, which must be executed in the given order to reproduce the results:

-1. `train_data.py`: Export Matbench Discovery training data to ALIGNN compatible format.
-This script outputs training data in the directory `data_train`.
-In addition, a small test data set is set apart and stored in the directory `data_test`
-1. `train_alignn.py`: Train an ALIGNN model on previously exported data.
-The resulting model is stored in the directory `data-train-result`
+1. `train_alignn.py`: Train an ALIGNN model on all 154k MP computed structure entries.
+The resulting model checkpoint is saved to the `out_dir` variable in that script and also uploaded to `wandb` from where it is publicly available for 3rd party reproducibility.
 1. `test_alignn.py`: Test a trained ALIGNN model on the WBM data.
-Generates `2023-06-03-mp-e-form-alignn-wbm-IS2RE.csv.gz`.
+Generated `2023-06-03-mp-e-form-alignn-wbm-IS2RE.csv.gz`.